Best Pillowcase Sizes (in & cm) — Standard, Queen, King, Body (2025)

 Standard size pillowcases are made to fit standard and queen size pillows.
 The extra material on one end can cover the longer length of a queen pillow and still look aesthetically pleasing.

 Another offshoot of the standard size pillowcase is the super standard size.
-While it’s not as common, the super standard size pillowcase is two inches longer to fit larger pillows.
+While it’s not as common, the super standard size pillowcase is two inches longer to fit larger pillows (so 20 inches by 28 inches).
 It can fit both standard and super standard pillows, but may be too small for king size pillows.

 Queen Size Pillow Case